-\paragraph{Qualitative analysis of false positives} We further examine top-scored neutral tweets to identify other prominent features of false positives.
-We find that many such tweets contain mentions of hate speech (e.g., ``wasn't it the political scientist saying that Ukrainians are ``subhumans''?''; ``for them, women are like joints, they smoke them until they get high'').
-We also find several cases of statements that are not hateful but that would become hateful with a few changes of letters (e.g., ``emigration is a catastrophy''; ``\textit{this was \textit{noggers}, man}''\footnote{Portuguese original is:\ ``isso foi noggers mano.''. ``Noggers'' means ``disappointing'' in Portuguese gamer slang.}).
-Finally, we find that a substantial share of such tweets may be hateful but lack the context to fully determine their hatefulness.
-Such tweets often are replies and contain target community names (e.g., ``@USER No, illegal migrants, they say it themselves''; ``@USER We know you are gay'').
+\paragraph{Qualitative analysis of false positives} We further examine top-scored neutral tweets to identify other prominent features of false positives beyond offensiveness.
+We find that many such tweets contain mentions of hate speech (e.g., ``was it the political scientist saying that Ukrainians are `subhumans'?'').
+We also find several cases of statements that are not hateful but would be with a few changes of letters (e.g., ``emigration is a catastrophy'').
+Finally, we find that a substantial share of such tweets, usually replies, may be hateful but lack the context to conclude (e.g., ``@USER illegal migrants, they say it themselves'').

-\paragraph{Analysis of false negatives} Next, we analyze false negatives, defined as hateful examples that do not appear in the top 1\% of the best model's score distribution for each language and country.
-We first examine the targets of these tweets to determine how their representation in false negatives compares to their overall prevalence in hate speech for each specific language or country.
-We find that politics and gender are overrepresented in false negatives, respectively in 10/12 and 7/12 of the studied language and country-level cases.
-In parallel, religion and race are under-represented, respectively in 10/12 and 8/12 of cases.
-We also look at ambiguity, considering that a hateful example is ambiguous if not all three annotators labeled it as hateful.
-The share of ambiguous content is significantly higher in false negatives compared to the whole set of hateful examples across languages and countries (t(11) = 3.76; p-value < 0.05).
+\paragraph{Analysis of false negatives} Next, we analyze false negatives, defined as hateful examples missing from the top 1\% of the best model's score distribution for each language and country.
+We first examine the targets of these tweets to compare their representation in false negatives to their overall prevalence in hate speech for each language or country.
+We find that politics and gender are overrepresented in false negatives, respectively in 10/12 and 7/12 of cases.
+Conversely, religion and race are underrepresented in 10/12 and 8/12 of cases.
+We also consider ambiguity, defining a hateful example as ambiguous if not all three annotators labeled it as hateful.
+We find that the share of ambiguous content is significantly higher in false negatives than in all hateful examples (t(11) = 3.76; $p< 0.05$).